Dating After Widowhood – What Becomes of the Broken Hearted?

 If you have young children of course, your plans will have to be flexible, incorporating them as well.

-In conclusion, as you gradually come to terms with being alone, you know you have at least experienced sharing love.
+In summary, as you gradually come to terms with being alone, you know you have at least experienced sharing love.
 With this in mind, you have achieved what some others may have never achieved and if this is the case, you have reason to be thankful.